Personal Protection Dog Training

 We believe that only a certain amount of information should be placed on a website regarding the actual training of personal protection dogs, this is for safety reasons and to prevent people who believe that having such a dog gives them a weapon to play with.
 To use a dog as a weapon without provocation or valid reason is an offence under the Dangerous Dogs Act 1991.
 Any incident involving a dog must demonstrate its justification and that there was only applicable use of reasonable force.
 Training records must be kept for legal reasons.

-A personal protection dog is solely for personal protection in the event of a direct attack against the handler or an intruder in your home/business.
+A personal protection dog is solely for personal protection in the event of a direct attack against the handler when out or by an intruder in your home/business.
 Remember your dog’s mindset towards people will change with certain training.
 Any dog that receives threat perception training in personal protection should be excluded from certain social situations.
 Anyone who lives with or handles the dog must participate in the dogs training regime.

 For Personal Protection work we do the following: